elliottmerriam/Locomotion/README.md

 8) Etho_MA-FC_9-30-13.m does some final re-arranging of the data.
 This is necessary mostly because different experiments contain different sequences of events, and so were handled separately in the earlier pre-processing performed by Etho_MA-FC_9-30-13.m.
 So now the data is being "put back together again."
+(Note that Etho_MA-FC_9-30-13.m is an exemplary "controller" file for analyzing the results of one particular experiment--there are others like it).